-- 1. What is the Blue Book?
+- 1. Overview of the Blue Book

-- 2. Overview of the UK National Accounts and Sector Accounts
+- 2. Overview of the UK National Accounts and sector accounts

 - 3. Summary of changes

+- 4. Changes to the measurement of insurance and pensions

-- 4. The basic accounting framework
+- 5. The basic accounting framework

-- 5. Table numbering system
+- 6. Table numbering system

-- 6. What is an account?
-What is its purpose?
+- 7. The purpose of an account

-- 7. The integrated economic accounts
+- 8. The integrated economic accounts

-- 8. The goods and services account
+- 9. The goods and services account (Account 0)

-- 9. Current accounts: the production and distribution of income accounts
+- 10. Current accounts: the production and distribution of income accounts

-- 10. Satellite accounts
+- 11. Satellite accounts

-- 11. The limits of the national economy: economic territory, residence and centre of economic interest

-- 12. Economic activity: what production is included?
+- 12. Production included in economic activity

 - 13. Prices used to value the products of economic activity

 - 14. Gross domestic product: the concept of net and gross

 - 15. Symbols used

+- 16. Cite this chapter

-1. What is the Blue Book?
+1. Overview of the Blue Book

 The Blue Book was first published in August 1952 and presents a full set of economic accounts (national accounts) for the UK.
-These accounts are compiled by Office for National Statistics (ONS).
-They record and describe economic activity in the UK and, as such, are used to support the formulation and monitoring of economic and social policies.
+These accounts are compiled by the Office for National Statistics (ONS).
+They record and describe economic activity in the UK and are used to support the formulation and monitoring of economic and social policies.